donejs/donejs/docs/guide.md

 </can-component>
 ```

-The order component will be a little more complex which is why we will put it into its own folder at `pmo/order/new/`.
-For now we just use placeholder content and implement the functionality in the following chapters.
+The order component will be a little more complex, which is why we will put it into its own folder at `pmo/order/new/`.
+For now, we will just use placeholder content and implement the functionality in following chapters.
 In `pmo/order/new/new.js`:

 ```js
 import Component from 'can/component/component';